cimnine/spaceship-git-user/README.md

 ![Preview of the plugin](https://github.com/cimnine/spaceship-git-user/assets/804532/ab93b25c-7014-44b7-a01e-94a5624cd94f)

-A [Spaceship Prompt Section][spaceship-prompt] plugin that shows the current git user name and email.
+A [Spaceship Prompt Section][spaceship-prompt] plugin that shows the current git username and email.
-By default, they are only shown if the local setting (`git config user.name`) differs from the global setting (`git config --global user.name`).
+By default, they are only shown if the local setting (`git config --local user.name`) differs from the default setting (`git config user.name`).

 This is a fork of [`git-name` by hexcowboy][original].